- Publications and resources

 For those with aviation experience

-You don't need to complete RePL training if you:
+You don't need to complete theory RePL training if you:

-- Complete five hours flying your drone under standard operating conditions.
-You'll need to submit your RPA flying hours log book form 1483 (docx 58.77 KB) with your application.
+- Request a CASA flight test to determine competency, log five hours of flying your drone under standard operating conditions, and apply to CASA using Application for Remote Pilot Licence (RePL) form 101-01 (pdf 201.66 KB).
+You'll need to submit your supporting documentation, including your certified RPA flying hours log book form 1483 (docx 58.77 KB), with your application.

 Step 3: register your drone